Substra/substra-tools/docs/api.md

 python <script_path> predict --help
 ```

-__Using Python code__
+__Using a python script__

-An algo can be imported and used in python code as would any other class.
+An algo can be imported and used in python scripts as would any other class.

 For example, assuming that you have two local files named `opener.py` and
 `algo.py` (the latter containing an `Algo` class named `MyAlgo`):